-Root canal is a capillary of tissues that run from the root of the tooth to the middle of the crown.
-Root canal contains a network of blood and nerve cells that bring life to the tooth.
+Root canalis a capillary of tissues that run from the root of the tooth to the middle of the crown.
+This canal contains a network of blood and nerve cells that bring life to the tooth.
 These nerves get damaged due to cavities in the tooth and cavities infected with bacteria.
-As a result root canal gets inflamed and causes pain.
+As a result this canal gets inflamed and causes pain.
 Some of the other reasons that damage the teeth are infection from gums reaching the base of root canal.

 1. Root canal therapy.